LiquidRadish/clicker_jam/README.md

 	Theme: space ship destablized, you're trying to stabilize it by pressing the button
 		OR: you're alien trying to destablize ship by attacking generator in center

+	Once you get to the button, spam click/space to press/damage it before gravity flips